culvertsoft/mgen/index_l_Advanced_use.md

 ### Adding custom code generators to the MGen compiler <a name="e">&nbsp;</a>

-This section will show you how to create your own code generator plug-in (=[a compiler plug-in](index_l_Advanced_use.html#c2)) and use it with the MGen compiler.
+This section will show you how to create your own code generator plug-in ([a compiler plug-in](index_l_Advanced_use.html#c2)) and use it with the MGen compiler.
 To do this, we:

  * Create a class implementing the Generator interface
  * Build and package the class into a java jar file
  * Place the jar file on the MGen compiler's plug-in path
  * Specify the generator in your MGen [project file](index_c_Generating_code.html)

-Ok, so the Generator interface looks like this (comments removed):
+The Generator interface looks like this (comments removed):

     public interface Generator {
       List<GeneratedSourceFile> generate(final Project project,